Statue of John A. Macdonald toppled during defund the police protest

 -

-New Covid19 Test?Dr. Christopher Labos joins Ken for the Sunday Morning House Call See omnystudio.com/policies/listener for privacy information.
+What’s the solution for the Terrebonne bike lane?Sue Montgomery, NDG borough mayor See omnystudio.com/policies/listener for privacy information.